amitchub/UFO/README.md

 ## Project Analysis Results:

-To the left of the table is a filter search box.
-There you can enter a date, city, state, country, or shape and the table will update when a character is present and enter is pressed.
-Below are two examples of how searched for El Cajon, CA and KY are displayed.
+To the left of the dynamic results table is a series of filter search boxes.
+Each one of these fields support one the five aforementioned criteria:

 <img src="https://github.com/amitchub/UFO/blob/main/Resources/filters.PNG">

+Once data has been entered into a field and the 'Enter' button is pressed, the dynamic table will populate with any results that correspond to the criteria:

 <img src="https://github.com/amitchub/UFO/blob/main/Resources/results_mi.PNG">

 ## Summary: